Datadog Agent Connector

 Troubleshooting

-No data appearing: Verify Datadog agents are configured to send data to the Edge Delta endpoint (check /etc/datadog-agent/datadog.yaml
+No data appearing: Verify Datadog agents are configured to send data to the Edge Delta endpoint (check /etc/datadog-agent/datadog.yaml).
+Test connectivity with telnet edge-delta-host 3421.

 High memory usage: Reduce read timeout to release connections faster.
 Configure rate limiting in your pipeline if receiving unexpectedly high volumes.